Baqa Jilani: Controversial in life, and afterwards

 He also played a solitary Test with not much of an impact, but more of that later.

 Born in Jullundur, Baqa Jilani made his First-Class debut for Northern India at Karachi in 1934-35.
-It was as spectacular a debut as one can think of: opening bowling he routed Sind for 114 and 155 with figures of seven for 37 (his best figures) and five for 50, making it his only First-Class ten-wicket haul.
-Playing against Parsees in the Bombay Quadrangular next month he returned figures of four for 30 and three for 55, leading Muslims to by an innings.
+It was as spectacular a debut as one can think of: opening bowling he routed Sind for 114 and 155 with figures of 7 for 37 (his best figures) and 5 for 50, making it his only First-Class ten-wicket haul.
+Playing against Parsees in the Bombay Quadrangular next month he returned figures of 4 for 30 and 3 for 55, leading Muslims an innings victory.

 Baqa Jilani, however, stole the show with figures of 4.1-1-7-5.
 In the process he also registered the first hat-trick in Ranji Trophy, dismissing Joginder Singh, Yuvraj of Patiala (Yadavendrasingh), and Lall Singh.

 The next season started on a high note as well.
-Baqa Jilani claimed two for 45 and four for 16 in the first “Test” against the touring Australians at Lahore.
-There was also a four for 32 against Delhi at Kotla, and a consecutive second season with the ball earned Baqa Jilani a spot on the 1936 tour of England.
+Baqa Jilani claimed 2 for 45 and 4 for 16 in the first “Test” against the touring Australians at Lahore.
+There was also a 4 for 32 against Delhi at Kotla, and a consecutive second season with the ball earned Baqa Jilani a spot on the 1936 tour of England.